pantor/griffig/README.md

 # Make use of the grasp here!
 print(f'Grasp at {grasp.pose} with probability {grasp.estimated_reward})
 ```
-The grasp pose is given as an [Affx](https://github.com/pantor/affx) affine, which is a very light wrapper around [Eigens](https://eigen.tuxfamily.org) `Affine3d` class.
-On top, we can easily generate a Heatmap of grasp probabilities as a PIL image to visualize our model.
+The grasp pose is given as an [Affx](https://github.com/pantor/affx) affine, which is a very light wrapper around [Eigen's](https://eigen.tuxfamily.org) `Affine3d` class.
+On top, we can easily generate a heatmap of grasp probabilities as a PIL image to visualize our model.

 ```python
 heatmap = griffig.calculate_heatmap()